There are 16 results

 Family obligations!
 Work!
 The news!
-Turning the mind off from the distractions that buzz around us all day long can be a seriously difficult feat.
-When it is finally achieved, however, it’s complete and utter bliss.
-Meditation is one sure-fire way to detach from the world and experience the mind, body, and soul connection in its truest form.
+Turning your mind off from the distractions that buzz around all day can be a seriously difficult feat.
+Enter meditation: it's one way to help detach from the craziness of life, and instead experience that inner calm we all strive to settle into, even if it's just for a few minutes each day.

 Picture this: A beautiful, serene meditation room that's outfitted with flickering candles and fragrant flowers and soft pillows.
 A place where you're instantly calmed and ready to just breathe and relax.
 Sound lovely but not, well, realistic?
 You might be surprised to learn that you don't actually need more space to create an area dedicated to meditation — you just need intention and a little creativity.